He always wanted to explain things. But no one cared. So he drew.

 My school experience left me with two conflicting and lingering thoughts.

 - No one is going to tell me what I can and can’t do with my life.
 I had to overcome many barriers to become a public speaker.
 The first of these was the critical voice of a high school teacher.
-(Nb geography never became a strength- thank goodness for google)
+(Nb geography never became a strength- thank goodness for google maps)

 - Words are powerful.
 We ALL have a heavy responsibility in the way we speak to kids; parents, teachers, all adults alike.
 We can either encourage kids to claim their power and live their true life, or we can keep therapists busy helping people overcome damaging words from the past.